-In this post i will just explain the basic of each tool and in later post i will explain each of one in detail.
+In this post, I will just explain the basis of each tool and in the later post, I will explain each of one in detail.

 Ishikawa’s Seven Basic Tools of quality